 Where are we now?

 Although the current administration has named reinstating net neutrality laws as a priority, they have not yet been able to achieve this goal.
-President Biden first had to appoint a fifth FCC commissioner in order to pass this bill and this was not achieved until October 2021, when he appointed former FCC official Gigi Sohn as the fifth commissioner.
-However, neither Gigi Sohn nor Jessica Rosenworcel are official FCC commissioners until they are verified by the senate.
+President Biden first had to appoint a fifth FCC commissioner in order to pass this bill and this was not achieved until October 2021, when he nominated former FCC official Gigi Sohn as the fifth commissioner and appointed Jessica Rosenworcel FCC chairwoman.
+However, Gigi Sohn is not an official commissioner until verified by the senate.

 With all the pieces now in play, it is only a matter of time until the administration pushes to reinstate net neutrality laws.
 However, no news has been released about what this timeline may look like.